kbrsh/moon/src/api/directives.md

 <input m-model="msg">
 ```

-Can be used for two way databinding, the value of any input with this directive will be bound to the data property provided, and any changes to the data property will be reflected in the input value.
+Can be used for two way data binding, the value of any input with this directive will be bound to the data property provided, and any changes to the data property will be reflected in the input value.

 ##### **literal**